Services

 - Quantum Monte Carlo and expectation-estimation workflows

-- classical comparison and benchmarking
+- classical comparison and certified benchmarking on your own data

 Typical outputs

-- classical and quantum benchmark comparison
+- classical and quantum comparison, including where classical wins

 - diagnostics and limitations view